-All KS3 Students must wear:
+All Key Stage 3 students must wear:

-- An academy jumper with a logo - An academy polo shirt (also with a logo).
-Students are permitted to wear long sleeves underneath, but these garments must be plain white or black, no colours - Boys and girls trousers should be black full-length straight trousers; jeans / tracksuits / leggings / very flared trousers / very tight or skinny cut trousers / knee length trousers / trousers which gather at the ankle are not considered appropriate wear.
+- · an academy jumper with a logo - an academy polo shirt (also with a logo).
+Students are permitted to wear long sleeves underneath, but these garments must be plain white or black, no colours - boys and girls trousers should be black full-length straight trousers; jeans / tracksuits / leggings / very flared trousers / very tight or skinny cut trousers / knee length trousers/ trousers which gather at the ankle are not considered appropriate wear.
 Jeans are defined as trousers with patch pockets and rivets.
 Trousers should not trail on the floor.
-The bottom of the trousers should overlap socks when standing - Girls can opt to wear plain black shalwar kameez or tunic with a with the Academy jumper over the top - If socks are visible under trousers, they should also be plain black. (no ankle socks should be worn) - Hijabs, scarves, turbans, crowns and top knots, worn for religious reasons, must be plain black and well secured - Shoes must be sensible and entirely plain black, (not dark brown), laces must be fastened and be plain black.
+The bottom of the trousers should overlap socks when standing - girls may wear plain black shalwar kameez or tunic with a with the academy jumper over the top - if socks are visible under trousers, they should also be plain black. (no ankle socks should be worn) - hijabs, scarves, prayer hats, turbans, crowns and top knots, worn for religious reasons, must be plain black and well secured - shoes must be sensible and entirely plain black, (not dark brown).
+If shoes have laces then these must be fastened and be plain black.
 Heels, boots and trainers are not acceptable.
-Students wearing the wrong footwear will be asked to change into academy footwear - Clear nose studs only are accepted; all other facial jewellery or visible body-piercing is inadmissible.
+Students wearing the wrong footwear will be asked to change into academy footwear - clear nose studs only are accepted; all other facial jewellery or visible body-piercing is inadmissible.
 Plasters cannot be worn to cover piercings.
 Students are permitted to wear a sensible, plain watch (no smart watches).
-Jewellery is not permitted and will be confiscated if worn - No make-up or nail varnish should be worn at any time at KS3 - Hair should be appropriate to a place of work.
-Students should not have any lines in their hair or eyebrows of any sort.
-Students will be placed in isolation in red line until this is corrected.
+Jewellery is not permitted and will be confiscated if worn - no make-up or nail varnish should be worn at any time at KS3 - hair should be appropriate to a place of work.
 A student may be asked to tie hair back for health and safety reasons.
-Hair bands should be plain, no other hair ornament is necessary. - Belts, if worn, should be plain black and not worn as a 'fashion statement' over jumpers or shirts. - Outdoor jackets or jumpers or cardigans other than school uniform, should not be worn at any time inside the Academy.
-Academy jackets are optional at KS3 - Hats and caps need to be removed before entering the building - PE lessons students should wear the academy polo shirt, academy hoodie and academy navy tracksuit bottoms.
+Hair bands should be plain, no other hair ornament is necessary. - belts, if worn, should be plain black and not worn as a 'fashion statement' over jumpers or shirts. - outdoor jackets or jumpers or cardigans other than school uniform, should not be worn at any time inside the academy.
+Academy jackets are optional at KS3 - hats and caps need to be removed before entering the building - PE lessons students should wear the academy polo shirt, academy hoodie and academy navy tracksuit bottoms.
 Suitable trainers must be worn for both indoor and outdoor PE.
 Students should also have a suitable PE bag - Families are strongly advised to label all items of clothing